 First, demonstrate your specific mindset in this essay and show how you think.
 Second, describe what you did and how you decided to act.
 Finally, make sure you reflect a bit on your development and what you learned in the process.

-Essay Option Three: Think of a business leader or role model you admire or aspire to be.
+Essay Option Three – Personal Brand: Think of a business leader or role model you admire or aspire to be.
 What are the defining characteristics of his or her personal brand that you see in yourself?
 Give an example of how you have been able to emulate these characteristics in your professional career and how your personal brand will enrich the McDonough community.

-Through describing a business leader or role model you admire, this Georgetown MBA application question is looking for your leadership qualities.
-This could be a personal or a leadership question, depending on the type of person you choose and what qualities you admire.
+This Georgetown MBA application question is looking for your leadership qualities by describing a business leader or role model you admire.
+This could be a personal or a leadership question, depending on the person you choose and what qualities you admire.
 The second part of the question also allows you to write about the Georgetown MBA community.

 Make sure you have a handful of vivid examples to support what you say about your qualities.
 For example, say you admire Jeff Bezos and believe that you are similarly entrepreneurial.
 Accordingly, you can provide an example of a time you started a business or enterprise.
 Or, on a more personal level, you can explain what personality and leadership traits you share with your subject.

 What makes you unique?
-In a 1-minute video, describe the most compelling aspects of yourself that you believe makes you unique from other MBA candidates.
-(Hint: 1 minute goes fast!
+In a one-minute video, describe the most compelling aspects of yourself that you believe make you unique from other MBA candidates.
+(Hint: one minute goes fast!
 We already have your resume and goals – share something new!)
 Use this video as an opportunity to bring life to your application.

-This Georgetown MBA application video essay specifically asks you to appear in a one-minute video and to address situations outside your resume.
+This Georgetown MBA application video essay specifically asks you to appear in a one-minute video and address situations outside your resume.
 In addition, Georgetown wants to see unscripted and conversational responses.
 You will have unlimited time to record and edit this video (unlike a video interview).
-You should appear on-screen and can add other elements—for example, interviews with family and friends, photos or graphics, and music.
+You should appear on-screen and consider adding other elements, such as interviews with family or friends, photos or graphics, etc.

 One minute seems like a short amount of time, but consider that television commercials are often only 30 seconds.
 A lot of information can fit into a one-minute video!

-Like all interactive MBA admissions essays, the content is the essential aspect of this exercise.
+Like all video essays, the content is a vital part of this exercise.
 The admissions committee wants to get to know you and your dreams, background, and personality.
 Think about personal stories that you did not describe the rest of your Georgetown MBA application.
-Perhaps you have a hobby you are passionate about, or a family story to tell.
+Perhaps you have a hobby you are passionate about or a family story to tell.

-This is also the ideal place to demonstrate your fit with Georgetown (unless you focused on option three of the previously required essays).
+This is also a great place to demonstrate your fit with Georgetown (unless you focused on option three of the previously required essays).
 Can you take your hobbies to school and share them with your classmates?
 Will your background add to the diversity of the class?
 Or, can you open doors for your classmates professionally?
 Always think about your contributions to McDonough.

 Make sure to demonstrate enthusiasm as you speak to the camera and keep it casual and conversational.
-You can also add additional elements to the video to make it compelling for the admissions committee to watch.
+You can also add other elements to the video to make it compelling for the admissions committee to watch.
 However, keep in mind that content is the most crucial part of this video.

 Please provide any information you would like to add to your application that you have not otherwise included.
-(500 words or fewer)
+(300-350 words, approximately one page, double spaced).

 This is an entirely open-ended optional essay.
 Most optional essays ask for an explanation for a gap in employment, the lack of a current supervisor recommendation, or academic issues.
 If you do need to address any of those elements to your Georgetown MBA application, this is the ideal place.

 Required for re-applicants.
 How have you strengthened your candidacy since your last application?
 We are particularly interested in hearing about how you have grown professionally and personally.
-(500 words or fewer)
+(300-350 words, approximately one page, double spaced).